Skip to main content

 Common liability claims

-Common liability claims can include if you’re found liable for causing injury, such as a guest tripping and falling in your home, according to QBE National Householders Product Manager, Angelo Colosimo.
+Common liability claims can include if you’re found liable for causing injury, such as a guest tripping and falling in your home, according to Head of Product, Retail, Larissa Medway.

-“Dog bites are another example of where legal liability may apply,” he says.
+“Dog bites are another example of where legal liability may apply,” she says.

-“If your dog bites another person and you’re found liable, the medical bills could be claimed as part of your contents insurance,” Colosimo says.
+“If your dog bites another person and you’re found liable, the medical bills could be claimed as part of your contents insurance,” Medway says.

 “If a tree branch has fallen from your backyard and damaged your neighbour’s cars, garage or the roof of their home and you’re found liable, the costs of this damage can be claimed on your home insurance.”

-Every family member’s legal liability is automatically included in QBE’s home and contents cover, as long as they permanently live with you.
+Your immediate family member’s legal liability is included in QBE’s home and contents cover, if they permanently live with you.

 Liability cover: the little-known benefit included in your home insurance